weekendfamily/foodforthepeople/_posts/blog/2016-12-23-celeriac-gratin.md

 3. Add the honey, most of the rosemary and thyme (save a little, with the sage) and salt.
 Cook on medium heat for another 5 minutes, or until most of the liquid has evaporated.
 The the garlic cloves should be coated in a dark syrup.

 4. While the sauce is thickening, peel the celeriac and cut it into quarters, setting aside about 1/3.
-Slice the rest in 2cm-thick pieces.
+Slice the rest in 2 cm-thick pieces.
 Boil these pieces in hot water for 7-10 minutes.
 Drain.
 Meantime, grate the remaining celeriac.

 5. In bowl mix the boiled celeriac, cheese, creme fraiche, lemon juice, mustard, parsley and eggs.
 Add salt and grind of pepper and gently fold in the caramelized garlic cloves.